Khantdotcom/The-Odin-Project/progress.md

 - disconnected for a while and now i’m back from afk
 - always doubt my knowledge on some subject
 - curiocity management system

+27th nov, will commit organic ones from now on